Algarve Weather January Averages, Portugal

 The Algarve is the southernmost region of mainland Portugal, and it is the most popular holiday destination in Portugal and also one of the most popular in Europe as a whole.
-Most of the region's major towns, cities and tourist resorts are located close to the Mediterranean coastline.
+Most of the region's major towns, cities and tourist resorts are located close to the Atlantic coastline.
 Tourism and food are the main contributors to the local economy.

 Between November and April, measurable rainfall falls on an average of between 9 and 13 days per month at Faro, the region's capital.
 In contrast, summers are very dry, with measurable rainfall on an average of just six days out of a possible 92 at Faro.
 The moist winters ensure that a fair amount of vegetation grows in the region.

-The hillier parts of the north of the Algarve are a little cooler, as are the Mediterranean coastal fringes where there are often cooling sea breezes.
+The hillier parts of the north of the Algarve are a little cooler, as are the coastal fringes where there are often cooling sea breezes.
 Temperatures tend to stay close to the long-term average across the Algarve, due to modification from the seas to the west and south, but on rare occasions summer temperatures can climb above 35°C.

 Sunshine totals are generally high throughout the year.
-Mean annual totals exceed 3000 hours close to the Mediterranean coast, and fall just short of 3000 hours in central and northern parts of the region.
+Mean annual totals exceed 3000 hours close to the coast, and fall just short of 3000 hours in central and northern parts of the region.
 The mean daily sunshine duration at Faro ranges from 5 or 6 hours in January to 11 or 12 hours in July.

 Those who like swimming, diving and snorkelling should come in summer or early autumn, for the mean sea temperature off the coast falls to an average of 14°C during February, which is rather chilly for swimming in, but rises to a comfortable 21°C during August and September.

-Due to the Mediterranean climate and the vast expanses of beaches along the coastline, the beaches are by far the most popular attraction of the area with tourists, and some Europeans choose to set up holiday homes in the Algarve region.
-There are also numerous sites of historical interest and golf courses.
+Due to the Mediterranean style climate and the vast expanses of beaches along the coastline, the beaches are by far the most popular attraction of the area with tourists, and some Europeans choose to set up holiday homes in the Algarve region.
+There are also numerous sites of historical interest and golf courses

 At the capital, Faro, the long-term average maximum temperature is 16°C, while the temperature typically falls to 8°C overnight.
 Temperatures drop below freezing on very rare occasions, but for the most part the winter months tend to be frost-free.

-The proximity to the Atlantic means that rain crops up from time to time during January, particularly when low pressure systems track further south than usual.
+The proximity to the Atlantic means that rain crops up from time to time during January, particularly when low-pressure systems track further south than usual.
 At Faro the average January rainfall is 59mm, falling on an average of 12 days out of 31.

 Severe weather events are rare in the Algarve during January, but on rare occasions when the jet stream is further south than usual, deep low pressure systems can bring heavy rain, localised flooding and strong winds.

 Accommodation options in the Algarve are many and varied, and there are numerous high-quality options.
-For those with a large budget, Aparthotel Sagres Time at Rua de Taipa, Sagres has is recommended for its overall quality of service and facilities, and luxury apartments.
+For those with a large budget, Aparthotel Sagres Time at Rua de Taipa, Sagres is recommended for its overall quality of service and facilities, and luxury apartments.
 The hotel is usually quiet at this time of year, though the large outdoor swimming pool may be on the cool side.